ocapn/ocapn/draft-specifications/Model.md

 > meeting](https://github.com/ocapn/ocapn/issues/94).

-For purposes of [Pass Invariant Equality](#pass-invariant-equality), every Integer value is only equal to other Integers with the same magnitude.
+For purposes of [Pass Invariant Equality](#pass-invariant-equality), every Integer value is only equal to Integer values that represent the same arithmetic integer.

 ## Float64